-Funding is available to communities in Tennessee from the U.S. Department of Housing and Urban Development (HUD) through the Tennessee Department of Economic and Community Development (ECD).
+Funding is available to communities in Tennessee from the U.S. Department of Housing and Urban Development (HUD) through the Tennessee Department of Economic and Community Development (TNECD).
 The Community Development Block Grant (CDBG) funds are used to promote economic and community development in small cities across the state.
 The projects must align with one of three national objectives:

 For information about the Community Development CDBG Program, contact Brooxie Carlton at(615) 741-8806 .